 Video recordings from two major Paris conferences on Badiou’s new book The Immanence of Truths (in French only)

-Co-Sponsors: Columbia University Graduate School of Arts and Sciences, Institute for Comparative Literature and Society; The Heyman Center for the Humanities; Graduate School of Architecture, Planning and Preservation; Temple Hoyne Buell Center for the Study of American Architecture; Columbia Maison Française; Department of Middle Eastern, South Asian, and African Studies; The Harriman Institute
+Co-Sponsors: Columbia University Graduate School of Arts and Sciences, Institute for Comparative Literature and Society; The Heyman Center for the Humanities; Graduate School of Architecture, Planning and Preservation; Temple Hoyne Buell Center for the Study of American Architecture; Columbia Maison Française; Department of Middle Eastern, South Asian, and African Studies; The Harriman Institute, Department of Art History and Archaeology

 Alain Badiou is a French philosopher and playwright.
 He is a professor emeritus and former chair of the Department of Philosophy of the École Normale Supérieure in Paris and one of the founding members of the Faculty of philosophy of the Université Paris VIII.
-His major works include the two volumes of Being and Event and Being and Event II: Logics of Worlds.
+His major works include the three volumes of Being and Event and Being and Event II: Logics of Worlds and the recently published The Immanence of Truths.
 His philosophical oeuvre connects continental and analytical philosophical traditions along with his reflections on set theory and contemporary mathematics.
-The third volume of Being and Event is to be published in 2017/18 under the title The Immanence of Truths.

 Jelica Sumic Riha is a philosopher, political theorist and translator associated with the Ljubljana School of Psychoanalysis.
 She is a research fellow at the Institute of Philosophy of the Slovenian Academy of Science and Arts.
 Along with her husband, philosopher Rado Riha, she is a founder of the French/English philosophy journal Filozofski Vestnik publishing contributions by scholars such as Jacques Rancière, Alain Badiou, Giorgio Agamben and a younger generation of continental philosophers.
 Along with Michel Deguy, she co-authored the book (in French): Singularité dans la psychanalyse, singularité de la psychanalyse and she has published a number of books in Slovenian (e.g., Totemic Masks of Democracy and Authority and Argumentation).